Jian-Min-Huang/k8s-sample-2020/README.md

 # k8s-sample-2020
-> This repository demostrate an architecture for porting Spring Cloud Netflix solution to Kubernetes.
-To achieve this goal, we need to find all the important feature in Spring Cloud Netflix solution and compare the alternatives.
+> This repository demostrate an architecture for porting ☁️Spring Cloud Netflix solution to 🛳Kubernetes.
+To achieve this goal, we need to find all the important feature in ☁️Spring Cloud Netflix solution and compare the alternatives.
 If you are also do same thing I do, I hope this repository can help you.
-If you have any questions, feel free to connect me :)
+If you have any questions, feel free to connect me 🙂

 ### jib
 ```